-For over a decade I tutored HSC English students, helping them to fall back in love with stories after becoming disenchanted with reading.
-They said they would read more if books helped them to escape, with a captivating story that also authentically represented their contemporary perspectives.
+For over a decade I tutored English students, helping them to fall back in love with stories after becoming disenchanted with reading.
+They said they would read more if books helped them to escape, through a captivating story that also authentically represented their contemporary perspectives.

 So I set out to create a story world that not only intoxicated them with lush imagination and fast-paced action, but which also resonated with their concerns.
-Along with fears about sustainability and the constant threat of war, they told me they felt continually anxious about what kind of world they would inherit, and particularly the future of land - the rising cost of living on it, the preciousness of it, yet how no one really takes care of it.
-This anxiety was exacerbated by the feeling that 'no one listens' to young people, so why even bother to speak out or get involved?
+Along with fears about sustainability and the constant threat of war, they told me they felt continually anxious about what kind of world they would inherit, and particularly the future of land.
+They worried about the rising cost of living on it, the preciousness of it, yet the lack of responsibility people take for its preservation.
+These anxieties were exacerbated by the feeling that 'no one listens' to young people, so why bother to speak out or get involved?
 Someone else will surely fix things...